 How Can I Use it?

-Today, businesses can’t afford loss of security to their data.
+Today, businesses can’t afford the loss of security to their data.
 Amazon Macie is designed to keep your data safe and fully protected, so you can focus on running your business instead of worrying about unauthorized access or accidental leaks.
 With a few simple clicks in AWS Management Console, you can train Macie using example data from an existing application.

 What are Some notables?